 The Treasurer is a national officer of the American College of Obstetricians and Gynecologists and the ACOG Foundation (collectively referred to as “ACOG”).
-As an Executive Board member, this position is responsible for ACOG’s general management and governance.
+As an ACOG Board of Directors member, this position is responsible for ACOG’s general management and governance.

-The Treasurer oversees the financial aspects of ACOG, including responsibility for collecting all monies, making authorized disbursements, arranging an annual audit of ACOG’s accounts, and reporting on these activities at Executive Board meetings and Annual Business Meetings.
-He or she works closely with the Executive Vice President and Chief Executive Officer and the Chief Financial Officer in this role.
+The Treasurer oversees the financial aspects of ACOG, including responsibility for collecting all monies, making authorized disbursements, arranging an annual audit of ACOG’s accounts, and reporting on these activities at ACOG Board of Directors meetings and Annual Business Meetings.
+He or she works closely with the Chief Executive Officer and the Chief Financial Officer in this role.
 The Treasurer is responsible for reviewing selected documents for consistency with ACOG policies and also prepares documents, agendas, reports or other materials for the business of ACOG.
 He or she must be available to participate and vote on issues between meetings that require approval.

 The Treasurer has fiduciary duties to ACOG including the duty of care and the duty of loyalty.
-All Executive Board responsibilities must be carried out in good faith, with reasonable care, honesty, and due diligence in a manner that is in the best interest of ACOG, not to any constituent group.
+All ACOG Board of Directors responsibilities must be carried out in good faith, with reasonable care, honesty, and due diligence in a manner that is in the best interest of ACOG, not to any constituent group.

 The Treasurer attends the following regularly scheduled meetings: